Kroutaz/Kroutaz/README.md

 I enjoy building anything that comes to my mind, and learning new things every day.

-I like creating tools, testing concepts, and improving my coding skills one project at a time.

 I made alot of projects who aren't on github, but my favorite one is definitely my Discord.js AI powered discord bot, and also my first published Repositorie on Github.

 Some things I enjoy building: